Who We Are

 Our Mission

-The American Society for Deaf Children (ASDC) is committed to empowering diverse families with deaf* children and youth by embracing full access to language-rich environments through mentoring, advocacy, resources, and collaborative networks.
+The American Society for Deaf Children (ASDC) is committed to empowering all families with deaf* and hard-of-hearing children and youth by embracing full language and communication access in inclusive environments through mentoring, advocacy, resources, and collaborative networks.

 Our Vision

-All deaf* children and youth shall have the opportunity to thrive in every aspect of their lives through the empowerment of their families and the support of the community.
+All deaf* and hard-of-hearing children and youth deserve the opportunity to thrive in every aspect of their lives through the empowerment of children, their families, and the professionals that serve them.

-We believe in the celebration of a positive identity of all Deaf and Hard-of-Hearing children through healthy family support, linguistic competence and high quality education in the home, school, and community.
+• We believe in the celebration of a positive identity and empowerment of all deaf* and hard-of-hearing children through healthy family support, linguistic competence, and high-quality education in the home, school, and community.

 Our Philosophies